apache/royale-docs/features/as3/language-basics.md

 ActionScript does not support arrow functions or `let`.
 The use of the three accessor types are similar to Javascript.

 ## Instance and Class Accessors
 By default any accessors of a class are instance accessors.
 For class-level methods, vars and const, you need to add the `static` modifier.
-The order of the modifiers do not matter, so `public static var` is the same as `static public var`.

-Class accessors are not inherited by their subclasses.

-Instance and class accessors must have unique names, so you cannot have both `public var foo` and `public static var foo`.
+For more details [read about static accessors in classes](features/as3/classes-and-functions#static-accessors).

 ## Primitive Types
 TODO